On this page

 Capping and queuing

-All contributory and non-contributory parent visas are subject to capping.
-Capping is the number of visas set by the minister for a class for that program year has been reached, no further visas can be granted in that class in that program year.
-All parent visas are subject to capping.
+All non-contributory parent visas are subject to capping.
+Capping is the number of visas set by the minister for a class for that programme year has been reached, no further visas can be granted in that class in that programme year.

 Parent Processing Priorities